skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 #### A springboard for education

 Education shapes our societies.
-Imposing artificial limits (copyright , excessive prices, <a  href="https://en.wikipedia.org/wiki/Digital_rights_management" target="_blank" rel="noopener">DRM</a>...) is only the guarantee of a slow and painful death of them.
+Imposing artificial limits (copyright, excessive prices, <a  href="https://en.wikipedia.org/wiki/Digital_rights_management" target="_blank" rel="noopener">DRM</a>...) is only the guarantee of a slow and painful death of them.

 Open source, on the other hand, benefits triply to education: